Close Cookie Popup

 🎲 The Interactive Board Games - Master of Emotions

-This is the core hybrid experience of Hey Feelings.
+This is the core hybrid experience of Hey Feelings, designed especially for group play.
 Each Emotion World combines physical play and digital interaction in the game Master of Emotions.

-- Then you move their group’s pawn (Filly the Cat or Dilly the Dog) on the on-screen game board.
+2. Their group’s pawn (Filly the Cat or Dilly the Dog) is then moved on the shared on-screen game board.

-As they play, they collect Emotion Diamonds by landing on, or passing directly over them.
-The screen then presents Question Cards designed to spark group discussion and reflection about feelings.
+As the game unfolds, children collect Emotion Diamonds by landing on or passing over them.
+The screen then reveals Question Cards that spark group discussions and reflections about feelings.

-This semi-digital, semi-physical format makes it easy for larger groups to enjoy a board-game style session together, while keeping all the visuals and story elements engaging on one shared screen.
+This semi-digital, semi-physical format makes it easy for larger groups to enjoy a board-game style experience together while keeping all visuals, stories, and activities engaging on a single shared screen.

-Each Emotion World also includes a short story you can read aloud before the lesson and a brief intro video to set the stage.
+Each Emotion World also includes a short story to read aloud before the session and a brief intro video to set the stage.

-👉 Coming soon: for younger children (ages 3–4), we’re introducing an Emotion Detective mode – fun “find & seek” games on screen, similar to Where’s Wally.
-There’s also an option to play in cooperative mode (as one team), perfect for inclusive group play.
+• For younger children, an Emotion Detective mode – fun “find & seek” games on screen, similar to Where’s Wally.

 🐾 Filly, Dilly & The Emotion Die